-- 22. As well as being green-infrastructure led, the intention is for the proposal to incorporate various measures to reduce carbon dioxide usage, making use of the following measures: - All buildings should be built to PassivHaus standard or the edition of Part L in force at the time if that requires higher standards; - Install a district heating network (DHN) to serve all buildings (including schools) on the Island Farm site.
-The DHN will use heat pumps as main heat generator topped up by electric or gas boilers to achieve a flow temperature of 60°C. DHW provision should be pre-heat of domestic hot water storage cylinder from DHN with top up from immersion; - Roof-mounted PV should be maximised on all buildings, either for direct consumption by the building or to feed private LV networks which distribute the renewable electricity around each site; and

-- If the concept of private LV networks is taken forward, the feasibility of installation of small scale wind turbines should be investigated further.
-They could complement the electricity output of the PV and increase the share of low carbon and low cost electricity on site. - 23.
+- 20. As well as being green-infrastructure led, the intention is for the proposal to incorporate various measures to reduce carbon dioxide usage, making use of the following measures: - All buildings should be built to PassivHaus standard or the edition of Part L in force at the time if that requires higher standards; - Homes to be heated by individual domestic heat pumps.
+DHW provision should be preheat of domestic hot water storage cylinder from domestic heat pump with top up from immersion; - Roof-mounted PV should be maximised on all buildings, either for direct consumption by the building or to feed private LV networks which distribute the renewable electricity around each site; and - If the concept of private LV networks is taken forward, the feasibility of installation of small scale wind turbines should be investigated further.
+They could complement the electricity output of the PV and increase the share of low carbon and low cost electricity on site. - 21.
 The usage of such features will result in a reduced air quality impact when compared to the use of more traditional forms of energy which in itself will have positive implications for health.
 The benefits of the incorporation of renewable energy generation measures in design is recognised in Sections 2.4.2, 2.4.3, and 2.4.4 of the Health Impact Assessment Screening of the Replacement Local Development Plan Preferred Strategy.